officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 #### Job Request class
 * Each Job has a corresponding Request class to take the Job Start request as each job may have a different set of arguments, though some job arguments are common to all jobs.
-* So a base abstract class [JobLaunchRequest.java](src/main/java/com/ksoot/spark/dto/JobLaunchRequest.java) is defined with common arguments.
+* So a base abstract class [JobLaunchRequest.java](src/main/java/com/ksoot/spark/dto/JobLaunchRequest.java) is defined with common arguments i.e. `jobName`, `correlationId` and `sparkConfigs`.
 * For each Job a Request class extending [JobLaunchRequest.java](src/main/java/com/ksoot/spark/dto/JobLaunchRequest.java) should be implemented.
 * Refer to [DailySalesReportJobLaunchRequest.java](src/main/java/com/ksoot/spark/dto/DailySalesReportJobLaunchRequest.java) for [spark-batch-daily-sales-report-job](../spark-batch-daily-sales-report-job) and [LogsAnalysisJobLaunchRequest.java](src/main/java/ksoot/spark/dto/LogsAnalysisJobLaunchRequest.java) for [spark-stream-logs-analysis-job](../spark-stream-logs-analysis-job).
 * Refer to [Jackson Inheritance](https://www.baeldung.com/jackson-inheritance#2-per-class-annotations) for help in implementing inheritance in request classes.
+> [!IMPORTANT]
+> Also important to mention that the `sparkConfigs` in Request body will override the configurations in `spark-launcher.jobs.<jobName>.spark-config`, hence takes the highest precedence.

 ## Implementation